 Driving around Australia

-Driving is probably the best way to travel around Australia on the cheap and also the most flexible way to see much of the country.
-However hiring a car is convenient if you are travelling in a small group, or with a travel companion.
-If you go alone you can certainly hire a car and drive around by yourself, I have done it many times, and it was not expensive at all.
-Key is to grab good car rental deals.
+However, hiring a car is convenient if you travel in a small group or with a travel companion.
+You can hire a car to drive in Australia alone.
+I have done it many times, and it was not expensive.
+The key is to grab good car rental deals.
 I once hired a car for 250 dollars for ten days in Western Australia.

 Tip.1.
 For short-term travel, I recommend hiring a car and driving in Australia in a loop back to your starting point.

 Getting around Australia by bus